 - Edna Kiplagat

-- Eliud Kipchoge — oh hi, the guy who just broke the 2 hour marathon
+- Eliud Kipchoge — oh hi, the guy who unofficially broke the 2 hour marathon mark

 - Geoffrey Mutai